OR WAIT null SECS

 AND at least 2 of the remaining 3 components:

-These requirements are the meat and potatoes of infection prevention.
-They are what, I believe, gives it value and prestige.
+These requirements are the meat and potatoes of infection prevention and are what, I believe, give it value and prestige.
 This certification is not for everyone because it shouldn’t be.
 It should be for those actively working in health care supporting health care providers by providing education and training.
-For those who have earned the right to take the test not just because they have a degree but because they learned by “boots on the ground” everyday practice.
+It is for those who have earned the right to take the test not just because they have a degree but because they learned by “boots-on-the-ground” everyday practice.

 This certification shows your dedication to your craft.
 This is how we distinguish ourselves and stand with other professionals.
-So, take this opportunity to distinguish yourself and get the credit you deserve for your education, experience, and perseverance.
+So take this opportunity to distinguish yourself and get the credit you deserve for your education, experience, and perseverance.
 Stand with the 7000 other IPs who decided it’s important to be certified.
-It isn’t easy, but the satisfaction of this achievement far outweighs the preparation needed to pass.
-You can and should do this so you can make yourself proud!
+It isn’t easy, but the satisfaction of achievement far outweighs the preparation needed to pass.

-This year I am due to recertify my Certification in Infection Control (CIC).
-I have recertified by self-achievement recertification examination (SARE) once and will now recertify using continuing education credits—such as infection prevention units (IPUs) training—a new option instead of taking the SARE.
-Re-certification feels even more important to me than ever.
+This year I am due to recertify my Certification in Infection Prevention and Control (CIC).
+I have recertified by self-achievement recertification examination (SARE) once and will now recertify using continuing education (CE) credits, such as infection prevention units (IPUs) training, a new option instead of taking the SARE.
+Recertification feels even more important to me than ever.

 They are the same categories that are tested in the initial certification exam and the recertification SARE.
-So, you can’t just input a bunch of nonsense.
+So you can’t just input a bunch of nonsense.
 You must participate in specific domains of learning.
-Even if you only work in one setting type, you are expected to stretch yourself professionally and attend other educational learning.
+Even if you work in only 1 setting type, you are expected to stretch yourself professionally and attend other educational learning.
 This is a good thing.
 It forces us out of our silos.

-I have begun the process of inputting all of the necessary CE/IPUs into the CBIC system.
-Word of advice—input the CE/IPUs as you get them.
-Don’t wait and enter them all at one time like I have done.
+I have begun the process of inputting all the necessary CE/IPUs into the CBIC system.
+Word of advice: Input the CE/IPUs as you get them.
+Don’t wait and enter them all at 1 time as I have done.
 It is time consuming.
-But being regarded as the infection prevention professional that I have worked so hard to become, a CIC, I will keep on plugging.
-I see the value in the certification and the continuing education for recertification.
-You should, too.
-Just.
-Do.
-It.
+But as the infection prevention professional that I have worked so hard to become, CIC certified, I will keep on plugging.
+I see the value in the certification and the CE for recertification.
+You should too.
+Just do it.